natalia-stoeva/pustock/README.md

 ## Project Goals

-Use your HTML, CSS and JavaScript knoledge to biuld a responsive website.
+Use your HTML, CSS and JavaScript knowledge to biuld a responsive website.
 Use [this site](https://htmldemo.hasthemes.com/pustok/pustok/index-4.html) as a reference.

+## Tech Stack
+- **Bootstrap** for building the layout
+- **Handlebars.js** for filling some of the content
+- **Owl Carousel** for the carousels